Make the following considerations before making your decision.

 Pharmaceutical drugs commonly used are NSAIDs, joint modifiers like Adequan, and hyaluronic acid.

-Eastern herbals such as Tendon-Ligament formula are frequently beneficial.
+Eastern herbals such as the Tendon-Ligament formula are frequently beneficial.

 The most important thing to address is your pet’s weight.